-The mine has been under development since 1995, with the aim of accessing previously unknown gold resources that lie to the north of the existing Welkom gold field, some 200km southwest of Johannesburg.
-The total capital cost of bringing the mine into production has been R2.01bn ($215m).
+The mine had been under development since 1995, with the aim of accessing previously unknown gold resources that lie to the north of the existing Welkom goldfield, 200km south-west of Johannesburg.
+The total capital cost of bringing the mine into production was estimated at R2.01bn ($215m).

-The corporate rearrangement that has taken place between Avmin, Harmony Gold Mining Co. and African Rainbow Minerals has resulted in Target being transferred from its original owner, Avgold, to Harmony, which now has 100% ownership.
+The corporate rearrangement between Avmin, Harmony Gold Mining, and African Rainbow Minerals resulted in Target 1 being transferred from its original owner, Avgold, to Harmony in May 2004.

 The Welkom gold field lies at the southwestern end of the major Witwatersrand basin.
 The Welkom section was discovered in the late 1940s, leading to the development of several mines, including Anglovaal’s Loraine operation.